1A3Dev/LC-LethalFixes/README.md

 - General Fixes

   - [Host] Made the debug menu test room & invincibility toggles show whether they are enabled/disabled.
-  - [Host] Fixed flooded weather only working for the first day of each session.
   - [Host] Fixed clients seeing the default disconnect message when kicked instead of a kick message.
   - [Host] Fixed the host's rank not syncing to clients on initial join.
     - The same as [RankFix](https://thunderstore.io/c/lethal-company/p/Glitch/RankFix/).